Molly Keane: Early life

 Keane was born Mary Nesta Skrine in Ryston Cottage, Newbridge, County Kildare.
-Her father, Walter Clarmont Skrine (died 1930), was from a Somerset family and owned land at Alberta, Canada, and was a fanatic for horses and hunting; her mother, Agnes Shakespeare Higginson (1864-1955), a poet who wrote under the pseudonym Moira O'Neill, was daughter of Charles Henry Higginson (son of James Macaulay Higginson, Governor of British Mauritius from 1851 to 1857), a colonial administrator in Mauritius.
-She grew up at Ballyrankin House on the side of River Slaney, a few miles south east of Bunclody, County Wexford and refused to go to boarding school in England as her siblings had done.
+Her father, Walter Clarmont Skrine (died 1930), was from a Somerset family and owned land in Alberta, Canada, and was a fanatic for horses and hunting; her mother, Agnes Shakespeare Higginson (1864–1955), a poet who wrote under the pseudonym Moira O'Neill, was daughter of Charles Henry Higginson (son of James Macaulay Higginson, Governor of British Mauritius from 1851 to 1857), a colonial administrator in Mauritius.

+Keane grew up at Ballyrankin House beside the River Slaney, a few miles south east of Bunclody, County Wexford and refused to go to boarding school in England as her siblings had done.
 She was educated by her mother, governesses, and at a boarding school in Bray, County Wicklow.
-Relationships between her and her parents were cold and she states that she had no fun in her life as a child.
+Relations between Keane and her parents were cold and she states that she had no fun in her life as a child.
 Her own passion for hunting and horses was born out of her need for fun and enjoyment.
 Reading did not feature much in her family, and, although her mother wrote poetry, it was of a sentimental nature, "suitable to a woman of her class".
-Keane claimed she had never set out to be a writer, but at seventeen she was bed bound due to suspected tuberculosis, and turned to writing out of sheer boredom.
+Keane claimed she had never set out to be a writer, but at seventeen she was bedbound due to suspected tuberculosis, and turned to writing out of sheer boredom.
 It was then she wrote her first book, The Knight of Cheerful Countenance, which was published by Mills & Boon.
 She wrote under the pseudonym "M. J. Farrell", a name over a pub that she had seen on her return from hunting.
 She explained writing anonymously because "for a woman to read a book, let alone write one was viewed with alarm: I would have been banned from every respectable house in Co.
 Carlow."

-In her teenage years she spent much of her time in the Perry household in Woodruff, County Tipperary.
+In her teenage years, she spent much of her time in the Perry household in Woodruff, County Tipperary.
 Here she befriended the two children of the house, Sylvia and John Perry.
 She later collaborated with John in writing a number of plays.
 Among them was Spring Meeting, directed by John Gielgud in 1938, and one of the hits of the West End that year.
-She and Gielgud became life long friends.
+She and Gielgud became lifelong friends.